MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 Before you submit your resume for review, make sure you can answer yes to all these questions.

+* Layout
+  0. Do your headers take the following order?
+Projects, Skills, Work History, Education
+  1. (List work history first if you were paid to write code.)

 * Projects
   0. Do you list three to five coding projects, including one Rails app and one Javascript demo (eg. a game)?